VaranRohila/job-screener/README.md

 ---

+## TODOs
+- Update the prompt to improve `visa_sponsorship` rating.
+- Add poetry support for managing python environment.
+- Add minimal Taipy GUI Dashboard
+  - Adding keywords to the google jobs search
+  - Daily job frequency
+  - Control of all params from the UI
+  - Accessible links of top jobs from UI
+  - Cover letter creation on demand

 ## 🔧 Features

 - **Automated Job Scraping**: Uses SerpAPI to pull up to 6 pages of recent job postings for **Senior Data Scientist** roles in the **United States**.